eu-cpsc211/cpsc211/docs/cpp-quickstart/README.md

 ![](./img/github-desktop-changes.png)

-Git allows us to track changes to files over time.
-It provides a log of changes to the files in the repository.
-To create our first entry in this log, we need to create a commit.
+Git is used to track changes to files over time.
+It provides a log of changes made in the repository.
+To create your first entry in the log, we need to create a _commit_.

-Enter a commit message in the box in the lower-left corner.
+Enter a message in the box in the lower-left corner.
 This is a message indicating what changes were made and why.

 ![](./img/github-desktop-commit.png)